Meirion Jones: Career

-Immediately after Jimmy Savile's death in October 2011, Jones and his colleague Liz MacKean began an investigation for Newsnight into Savile's apparent history of abuse and that he had been a paedophile.
+Immediately following Jimmy Savile's death in October 2011, Jones and his colleague Liz MacKean began an investigation for Newsnight into rumours of his history of sexual abuse and paedophilia.
 They interviewed one victim on camera and others agreed to have their stories told anonymously.
 Jones and MacKean discovered that Surrey Police had investigated allegations of abuse against Savile.
-The programme was scheduled for broadcast on 7 December 2011 but the film was never shown and the BBC broadcast tributes to Savile at Christmas 2011.
+The programme was scheduled for broadcast on 7 December 2011, but the film was never shown and the BBC instead broadcast tributes to Savile for its Christmas schedule.
 The decision to pull the Newsnight investigation eventually led to a major crisis in public trust of the BBC.
-The later Pollard Review found that Jones and MacKean had found cogent evidence that Savile was an abuser and that the programme could have exposed Savile in 2011 but a flawed decision was made not to broadcast.
-There was no public mention of the Newsnight investigation into Savile at the time but In early 2012, several newspapers reported that BBC had investigated allegations of sexual abuse immediately after Savile's death, but the report was not broadcast.
+The later Pollard Review found that Jones and MacKean had found cogent evidence that Savile was an abuser and that the programme could have exposed Savile in 2011, but a flawed decision was made not to broadcast.
+There was no public mention of the Newsnight investigation into Savile at the time, but in early 2012, several newspapers reported that the BBC had investigated allegations of sexual abuse immediately after Savile's death, but the report was not broadcast.
 An article by Miles Goslett in The Oldie alleged there had been a cover-up by the BBC.

 Jones had met Savile a few times as a mid-teen, as his aunt had run Duncroft School for "intelligent but emotionally disturbed girls", which Savile visited.
-In 2010 Jones became aware of a critical memoir by a former pupil, which instigated his interest in Savile.
+In 2010, Jones became aware of a critical memoir by a former pupil, which instigated his interest in Savile.

 In 2014, Jones was the joint producer with Owen Phillips of the Panorama about the ex-News of the World undercover reporter Mazher Mahmood called “Fake Sheikh: Exposed” which starting from the case of Tulisa Contostavlos alleged that many of Mazher Mahmood's investigations had been dishonest.
 The broadcast was twice delayed and was finally transmitted on 12 November 2014.
 Following the programme the Crown Prosecution Service announced that they would reinvestigate 25 cases where people were convicted on Mahmood’s evidence.
 Mazher Mahmood was convicted in October 2016 of conspiring to pervert the course of justice in the Tulisa Contostavlos case and sentenced to 15 months in prison.

-In July 2016, Jones became Investigations Editor at the Bureau of Investigative Journalism.
-In 2021 he became Editor of the Bureau.
+In July 2016, Jones became investigations editor at the Bureau of Investigative Journalism.
+In 2021 he became editor of the Bureau.